Appliance Pick Pack System Overview

 User testing

-• We were able to test with 2 users, one FSL operator, and one FSL manager
+• We were able to test with several users including an FSL operator and FSL manager.

 • This process was completely new to them, as they were still doing the tracking number system.
 I created a research plan and shared it with the UX research team for feedback.

-• We asked them to complete 4 tasks
+• We asked the users to complete 4 tasks

 1. Start a job and scan 5 shipments